BrennerLab/predNMD/README.md

 - `Mean_Expression`: Gene mean expression taken from GTEx
 - `m6A_CDS_length_normalized_unconstrained`: m6A counts between CDS start and PTC normalized by region length
 - `m6A_all_length_normalized_unconstrained`: m6A counts across the whole transcript normalized by transcript length

+## Pipeline Steps

+NMD runs the following steps if starting from an unannotated VCF file:

+1. **Filter VCF**: Keep only variants located in protein-coding regions
+2. **Ensembl VEP Annotation**: Annotate variants with Ensembl VEP
+3. **Add PTC Features**: Add features for each variant, which will be input to the Random Forest model
+4. **Add LOEUF/PhyloP**: Add LOEUF and phyloP scores to the feature table
+5. **TranslationAI**: Apply TranslationAI to get predicted TIS/TTS scores for downstream inframe AUG/PTC
+6. **RF Prediction**: Apply Random Forest model with SHAP analysis
+7. **Annotate VCF**: Add prediction results (probability of triggering NMD, probability of C-terminal truncation, probability of N-terminal truncation) back to the VCF

 ## All command options
 ```bash